 - Highlight certain product features that make your product stand out amongst competitors.
 Is it extra colorful or more sustainable?
 Buyers will want to know.

-- Ensure information is concise, easy to digest and in the form of bullet points.
+- Ensure information is concise, easy to digest, and in bullet points.

 - The more pictures, the better.
-Thing angles, color variations, size references and user cases.
+Thing angles, color variations, size references, and use cases.

 4. Customer reviews – your best friend for gaining buyers

 Businesses often dread customer reviews because they can make or break product sales.
 Encouraging buyers to leave reviews can make all the difference in the consideration phase.